dbc60/dbc60.github.io/README.md

-# Doug's Software Development Blog
+# Doug's Blog
-An attempt to create a blog on GitHub using Jekyll and Compass
+An attempt to create a blog on GitHub.